 Winter dog-walking tips: Dress your dog in warm clothes

-Also, dogs who are old, young, and sick need to be properly protected from cold, so always dress them warmly when you take them outside.
+Also, old, young, and sick dogs need to be adequately protected from cold, so always dress them warmly when you take them outside.

 When can you skip the warm clothes?

-- Dogs who are going out for a quick potty break or a short walk.
+- Dogs going out for a quick potty break or a short walk.

 - Dogs headed out for an extended period to exercise don’t need extra clothing.